Food safety: approval procedure as private experts for cross-samples

 Only private experts who are approved for this activity by the competent authorities of the federal state in which they have their headquarters (headquarters of the laboratory) are authorised to examine the counter- or secondary samples referred to in § 43.1 sentence 2 of the Food and Feed Code and § 42.1 sentence 2 of the Provisional Tobacco Act (except feed).

-The requirements for approval are described in the Countersample Ordinance and the Countersample Expert Testing Laboratory Ordinance.
+The requirements for approval are described in the Cross-Sample Ordinance and in the Cross-Sample Expert Testing Laboratory Ordinance.

 - Documents relating to professional qualifications (e.g. state-certified food chemist or veterinarian, other university degree), namely: proof of relevant expertise and curriculum vitae,